intel/neural-compressor/examples/tensorflow/nlp/bert_large_squad/README.md

   ```

-Details of enabling Intel® Low Precision Optimization Tool on bert model for Tensorflow.
+Details of enabling Intel® Neural Compressor on bert model for Tensorflow.
 =========================

-This is a tutorial of how to enable bert model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable bert model with Intel® Neural Compressor.
 ## User Code Analysis
 1. User specifies fp32 *model*, calibration dataset *q_dataloader*, evaluation dataset *eval_dataloader* and metric in tuning.metric field of model-specific yaml config file.